 - A Certificate of Registration of Death ( on form BD8(rev)).
 This is for Social Security purposes.
 Do read the back of the certificate.
 If it applies, fill in the certificate and send it to your Pension Centre or your local Jobcentre plus office.
 More information on the Surrey County Council site.

-- Extra copies of the Death Certificates may be purchased from the Registrar for a fee – do buy extras at the time.
-They are cheaper then and they always come in useful.
+- Extra copies of the Certificates may be purchased from the Registrar for a fee – do buy extras at the time.
+They always come in useful.
 You can pay by cash, cheque, postal order or debit/credit card.
-You will need these death certificates to enable the executor to deal with the deceased’s finances.
+You will need these certificates to enable the executor to deal with the deceased’s finances.
 Banks and insurance companies will need a death certificate for the executor to be able to close and to access accounts and funds.
 Most will insist that you send an original certificate and they will not accept a photocopy.
 You should ask request that they return the certificate to you after they have processed it, but they may not and will probably be slow.
 Hence the need for multiple copies so the executor can write to all the institutions at once rather than waiting for each one (maybe) to return the death certificate.

 If you later need additional copies of the death certificate – you can buy more from the register office where you registered the death – but the cost is then higher.

 If you go to a register office other than the one for the sub-district where the death took place, the above certificates will have to be sent to you.